-- required for all ICLS majors and normally taken in the spring of the sophomore year. - 2.
+- 1. CPLS V3900 Introduction to Comparative Literature and Society, required for all ICLS majors and normally taken in the spring of the sophomore year; - 2.
 Three courses with a CPLS designator.
-CLxx courses, i.e., courses designated as comparative in nature by various language-literature or social science departments, may count for the major with director of undergraduate studies' approval. - 3.
-Three courses within a given department/discipline that address students' focused interest (Literature and Medicine; Medical Anthropology; History of Medicine/ Public Health) and develop the methodological skills of that discipline - 4.
-Two courses requiring readings in a language other than English, preferably conducted in the target language and for which written assignments are composed in the language as well - 5.
-Four courses in interdisciplinary studies that address the nexus of the students' interests (Literature and Medicine; Medical Anthropology; History of Medicine/ Public Health) OR an individual area of specialization (e.g., Disability Studies; Neuroscience and the Human; Technology Studies; Discourses of the Body; Biopolitics; Bioethics; etc.) - 6.
-One course of engaged scholarship/service learning/ independent project.
-(This may be fulfilled by appropriate study abroad and/or study elsewhere in the United States.) - CPLS V3992 Senior Seminar in Medicine, Literature, and Society - 8.
-Senior thesis (optional)
+CLxx courses, i.e., courses designated as comparative in nature by various language-literature or social science departments, may count for the major with director of undergraduate studies' approval; - 3.
+Three courses within a given department/discipline that address students' focused interest (Literature and Medicine; Medical Anthropology; History of Medicine/Public Health) and develop the methodological skills of that discipline; - 4.
+Two courses requiring readings in a language other than English, preferably conducted in the target language and for which written assignments are composed in the language as well; - 5.
+Four courses in interdisciplinary studies that address the nexus of the students' interests (Literature and Medicine; Medical Anthropology; History of Medicine/Public Health) OR an individual area of specialization (e.g., Disability Studies; Neuroscience and the Human; Technology Studies; Discourses of the Body; Biopolitics; Bioethics; etc.);

+- 6. One course of engaged scholarship/service learning/ independent project (this may be fulfilled by appropriate study abroad and/or study elsewhere in the United States); - 7.
+CPLS V3992 Senior Seminar in Medicine, Literature, and Society; - 8.
+Senior thesis (optional).